Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Experiments

 \subsection{MMBench}

-MMBench~\citep{liu2024mmbenchmultimodalmodelallaround} is a comprehensive benchmark designed to evaluate the multimodal capabilities of LVLMs across various tasks and data types, including image captioning, question answering, and object recognition.
-It provides a holistic view of a model's strengths and weaknesses in multimodal understanding.
+MMBench~\citep{liu2024mmbenchmultimodalmodelallaround} is a comprehensive benchmark designed to evaluate the multimodal capabilities of LVLMs across various tasks and data types.
 Since the prompt length limits in MMBench exceed InstructBLIP's token allowance, we report results only on LLaVA-1.5 and LLaVA-NEXT.

-\bfsection{Results.} As shown in \tabref{table:mmbench_results}, \algname outperforms all the other baselines on LLaVA-1.5, which demonstrates not only its effectiveness in hallucination mitigation but also its robustness and adaptability across a broader range of multimodal tasks.
+\bfsection{Results.} As shown in \tabref{table:mmbench_results}, \algname outperforms all the other baselines on LLaVA-1.5, which demonstrates its robustness and adaptability across a broader range of multimodal tasks.